dairycultist/natsucraft/README.md

 >[!NOTE]
->Beta Minecraft is good because it's simple: It's built around just a few strong central game mechanics (something you can't really say for modern).
+>Beta Minecraft is good because it's simple: It's built around just a few strong central game mechanics that give it a
+> very focused gamefeel (something you can't really say for modern).
 However, these mechanics don't have a lot of depth.
-My goal with this mod is to add more content that fleshes out existing mechanics (so you can play longer), without adding new ones (to prevent bloat).
+> My goal with this mod is to add more content that fleshes out existing mechanics (so you can play longer), without
+> adding new ones (to prevent bloat/confusion).

 # My mod